 For more information on Cornerstones, please visit their website by following this link - Cornerstones Website

-To view our school curriculum plan for the year 2016/2017 please CLICK HERE
+To view our school curriculum plan for the year 2017/2018 please follow the link - Curriculum Plan

 At Charles Baines we teach phonics using the Read Write Inc programme.
 The children are taught to recognise and express sounds in fun and memorable ways that they can then blend together to read words.

 Help for parents: Click on the link below to view all of the sounds the children learn.
 If you have any further queries about the programme, please contact the school.

 At Charles Baines we use Accelerated Reader to support rapid reading improvement.
 Our pupils access Star Reader assessments every half term to closely monitor their understanding and precisely target the books they should be reading to maximise progress.

 The children read books and take quizzes about what they have read using their iPads.
 They receive instant feedback about their progress and can monitor their own reading development.